Rhys Stanley: Career with St Kilda (2009–2014)

-Career with Geelong (2015–present)
+Career with Geelong (2015–2026)

 Stanley was traded to Geelong, along with pick 60 for pick 21 in the 2014 AFL national draft.

 On 12 April 2015, Stanley made his Geelong Cats debut in the second round of the season against the Fremantle Dockers where they were defeated by 44 points but won his first game as a Geelong player in the following round against the Gold Coast Suns.
 He played six more games in the 2015 season before cementing his spot as the club's first choice ruck for the 2016 season.

 Since joining Geelong in 2015, Stanley has been selected to play in two AFL grand finals, a loss in 2020 against the Richmond Tigers and a premiership victory in 2022 against the Sydney Swans in which he had 16 disposals and 27 hit outs.

 In late 2021, Stanley signed a two-year extension to remain at the Geelong Football Club until the end of 2023, taking him to his eighth season at the club and thirteenth as an AFL player.

+Stanley was a member of Geelong's premiership winning team that won the 2022 AFL Grand Final by 81 points over the Sydney Swans.

+Stanley retired from the AFL at the end of the 2026 AFL season, after 230 games and 18 seasons across his two clubs.

 Statistics

-Updated to the end of the 2022 season.
+Updated to the end of round 22, 2026.